TeraProxy/Vanguardian/README.md

 If you are dead or in a battleground, it will recheck if the quest can be completed every 5 seconds.

 ## Usage
-While ingame, open a whisper chat session with "!Vanguardian" by typing "/w !vanguardian" in chat and hitting the space bar.
+While in game, open a proxy chat session by typing "/proxy" or "/8" in chat and hitting the space bar.
 This serves as the script's command interface.
 The following commands are supported:

-* on - Enables the script (default)
-* off - Disables the script
+* vg - enable/disable Vanguardian

-Any other input returns a summary of above commands in the game.

-Alternative commands in all other chats:
-* !vg - Toggles between "on" and "off" state

 ## Safety
-Whatever you send to "!Vanguardian" ingame is intercepted client-side.
+Whatever you send to the proxy chat in game is intercepted client-side.
 The chat is NOT sent to the server.

+## Changelog
+### 1.2.0
+* [*] Some code cleanup
+* [*] Full conversion to Pinkie Pie's command module
+### 1.1.0
+* [+] Added automatic completion of daily and weekly bonus
+### 1.0.0
+* [*] Initial Release